Syncing audio to video of a grabbed video

 If you grabbed the video with a the USB Video Grabber, you should apply a 60 Hz high pass filter.

-It can happen that you have to return back to this point if you make
+You may have to return to this point if you make a mistake during the following runtime correction.

 Time correction with Wavelab: